wangxiaoyunanne/docs/source/hive_scaling.html.md

 While no more update
 ```

-The computation cost is in the order of O(|E|/p), if each iteration all
+The computation cost is on the order of O(|E|/p), if in each iteration
-vertices are looking for possible location updates from neighbors.
-Because the
+all vertices are looking for possible location updates from neighbors.
-spatial median function has a lot of mathematical computation inside,
+Because the spatial median function has a lot of mathematical
-particularly a haversine() for each edge, the constant factor hidden by O() is
+computation inside, particularly a haversine() for each edge, the
-large; for simplicity, 100 is used as the constant factor here.
-Assuming
+constant factor hidden by O() is large; for simplicity, 100 is used as
+the constant factor here.
+Assuming that we broadcast every vertex's
-broadcasting every vertex's location gives the upper bound of communication,
+location gives the upper bound of communication, but in reality, the
-but in reality, the communication should be much less: 1) not every vertex
+communication should be much less, because 1) not every vertex updates
-updates location every iteration; 2) vertices may not have neighbors on each
+its location every iteration and 2) vertices may not have neighbors on
-GPUs, so instead of broadcast, p2p communication may be used to reduce the
+each GPU, so instead of broadcast, p2p communication may be used to
-communication cost, especially when the graph connectivity is low.
+reduce the communication cost, especially when the graph connectivity
+is low.

 | Comm. method          | Comp. cost | Comm. cost    | Comp. to comm. ratio | Scalability | Memory usage |
 |-----------------------|------------|---------------|----------------------|-------------|--------------|
 | Explicit movement     | 100E/p     | 2V x 8 bytes  | 25E/p : 4V           | Okay        | |
 | UVM or peer access    | 100E/p     | E/p x 8 bytes | 25 : 1               | Good        | |

-## Vertex Nomination
+### Vertex Nomination

-Vertex nomination is very much a single source shortest path (SSSP) problem,
+Vertex nomination is very similar to a single source shortest path
-except it starts from a group of vertices, instead of a single source.
-One
+(SSSP) problem, except it starts from a group of vertices, instead of
-multi-GPU implementation is as following:
+a single source.
+One possible multi-GPU implementation is:

 ```
 Set the starting vertex / vertices;
 While has new distance updates